SECTION F | STUDENT

 DISCIPLINARY PROCEDURES AND SANCTIONS

 If a student does not respond to the request for the initial or subsequent hearing(s), a decision determining responsibility may be based on the information that is currently available.
 If it is determined that no violation has occurred, or if there is an insufficient amount of evidence to meet the preponderance of evidence standard, the allegations will be dismissed.
-If it is determined that the preponderance of evidence standard is met, the student will be sanctioned.
+If it is determined that the preponderance of evidence standard is met, the student may be sanctioned.

 - Administer a verbal or written warning to the student.